Reviews You Can Rely On

 Our Verdict

-Osprey's new Aether 65 builds on the company's well-known pack adjustability systems by adding the ability to extend the cushioning of the shoulder strap.
+The Osprey Aether 65 builds on the company's well-known pack adjustability systems by adding the ability to extend the cushioning of the shoulder strap.
 This pack's suspension and customizable fit make carrying a heavy load much more comfortable.
 This combination makes it especially comfortable to carry even when loaded down with exceptionally heavy gear.
-Even though this pack is among the heaviest in our lineup, we found that the feature-rich, durable design and comfort under intense loads more than offset its heavier initial weight.
-If you like to carry a little extra (maybe more than a little) on the trail and appreciate easy access to your gear, then this pack has you covered.
+Although this pack is among the heaviest in our lineup, we found that its feature-rich, durable design and comfort under massive loads more than offset its heavier initial weight.
+If you like to carry a little extra (maybe more than a little) on the trail and appreciate easy access to your gear, this pack has you covered.
 To see how the Aether stacks up next to the other packs we tested, see our best backpacking backpack review.

 REASONS TO BUY